mozuma/mozuma/docs/models/ArcFace.md

 # ArcFace

+!!! warning "Deprecated"
+    This model needs to be migrated to the latest version

-We are using an implementation of InsightFace in Pytorch (https://github.com/TreB1eN/InsightFace_Pytorch)
+We are using an implementation of InsightFace in PyTorch (https://github.com/TreB1eN/InsightFace_Pytorch)

 ## Usage